Skip to content

 }

-If you try to modify a pixel that is not in the image (coordinates bellow 0 or outside the image) it will do nothing.
+If you try to modify a pixel that is not in the image (coordinates bellow 0 or outside the image) nothing will be done.

 🔎 Reading an image